Mandelbrot, Meera’s Madhava, and Messy Meaning-Making

 A few days ago, I was sent a YouTube short of Neil Degrasse Tyson and Grant Sanderson speaking about the Mandelbrot set.
 The Mandelbrot set is an intricate, ever-evolving geometric pattern in the two-dimensional plane of complex numbers.
 Summarily, this is how it goes: One starts at zero, computes its square, and adds a complex number ‘c’ to it.
 The same operation is carried out with the resulting number, and this process is repeated multiple times.
 In certain cases, this computation goes on indefinitely, while in others, the outcome of this repetition is restricted to a well-defined space on the 2D complex number plane.

-While the math behind it is highly nuanced (and certainly eye-widening), I was gripped by one thing that Sanderson said: ‘A repetition of a simple rule produces a mind-bogglingly intricate shape.
+While the maths behind it is highly nuanced (and certainly eye-widening), I was gripped by one thing that Sanderson said: ‘A repetition of a simple rule produces a mind-bogglingly intricate shape.
 This shows that complexity does not have to emerge from complex rules.
 It is possible for complexity to emerge from simple rules.’

 The more I thought about it, the more I realised that artists have proven this time and again through their practice.
 In mathematics, sharp objectivity produces intricacy when a relatively simple procedure of repetition is applied to it.
 On the flip side, in the arts, the complexity is hidden in the folds of interpretation and perspective, waiting for repetition to come and unmask it.